maddenp-noaa/wxvx/README.md

 ## Configuration

-The content YAML configuration file supplied via `-c` / `--config` is described in the table below.
+The content of the YAML configuration file supplied via `-c` / `--config` is described in the table below.

 ```
 ┌────────────────┬─────────────────────────────────────────────┐